rochus-keller/LeanCreator/Readme.md

 ## Welcome to LeanCreator - a lean version of Qt Creator

-NOTE that this project is in an early stage and there is no MVP yet.

-LeanCreator is supposed to be a stripped-down version of Qt Creator, which includes the essential features for C++ (and possibly Oberon+ and Verilog) development and is easy to build from source on all platforms supported by LeanQt.
+LeanCreator is a stripped-down version of Qt Creator, which includes the essential features for C++ (and in future possibly Oberon+ and Verilog) development, and is easy to build from source on all platforms supported by LeanQt.

-LeanCreator uses LeanQt instead of the original Qt toolkit and is built using BUSY instead of qmake.
+LeanCreator uses [LeanQt](https://github.com/rochus-keller/LeanQt) instead of the original Qt toolkit, and is built with and uses the [BUSY build system](https://github.com/rochus-keller/BUSY) instead of qmake.

-LeanCreator is based on the code of [Qt Creator 3.6.1](https://download.qt.io/archive/qtcreator/3.6/3.6.1/qt-creator-opensource-src-3.6.1.tar.gz), mostly because I already know the internals due to [VerilogCreator](https://github.com/rochus-keller/VerilogCreator/) and it's [QtcVerilog](https://github.com/rochus-keller/QtcVerilog/) IDE, and because I'm still using Qt Creator 3.4 most of the time which is great and does everything I need.
+LeanCreator is based on the code of [Qt Creator 3.6.1](https://download.qt.io/archive/qtcreator/3.6/3.6.1/qt-creator-opensource-src-3.6.1.tar.gz), mostly because I already know the internals due to [VerilogCreator](https://github.com/rochus-keller/VerilogCreator/) and it's [QtcVerilog](https://github.com/rochus-keller/QtcVerilog/) IDE, and because I'm still using Qt Creator 3.4 most of the time which is efficient and does everything I need.

+In combination with LeanQt this is a big codebase and as such also a good test case for the BUSY build system; the [cloc tool](http://cloc.sourceforge.net) reports 351 kSLOC for LeanCreator and 993 kSLOC for LeanQt (1.34 mmSLOC in total).

 ### Planned or work-in-progress features

-Successfully tested so far on Linux x86.
+The current version was successfully compiled and tested on Linux x86 & x86_64 and macOS x86_64.
+The tests included navigating the LeanQt source tree with different parameter settings, and running some of the terminal examples in the debugger with breakpoints and value inspections.
+Windows is work in progress.

 - [x] Basic, stand-alone application with statically linked plugins
 - [x] C++ support
 - [x] rebranding
-- [x] deep BUSY integration (instead of qmake, see NOTE)
+- [x] deep BUSY integration (instead of qmake)
-- [ ] GCC, Clang and MSVC support (see NOTE)
+- [x] GCC, Clang and MSVC support
+- [x] GDB, LLDB and CDB support
+- [ ] Extend BUSY file navigation
+- [ ] Display BUSY file calculated values, gray-out inactives
-- [ ] GDB and CDB support (see NOTE)
+- [ ] Wizzards for project and file creation
+- [ ] BUSY builds with header dependency tracking
+- [ ] Ninja builds
 - [ ] Lua automation (instead of JS)
 - [ ] Designer integration

-NOTE:

-- Parsing, analyzing and crossreferencing BUSY projects works.
-- BUSY targets and parameter configurable in build step.
-- Build with GCC on Linux successfully tested.
-- GDB engine on Linux successfully tested.
-- Work in progress

 ### No support planned